Alto-27/target-wswan-guide/docs/tutorial/development-environment.md

 # Development environment

+In the first chapter of the tutorial, we're going to prepare everything necessary, or just useful, for the development of homebrew:

+* the **toolchain** - a set of tools which allow compiling code for the platform of your choice, as well as libraries which provide commonly used functions; this is essential,
+* an **IDE** - a tool which allows more efficient development of software by providing features such as code completion, code-aware searches and automated refactoring; this is not strictly necessary - many people have written code in Notepad - but can be very useful!
+* an **emulator** - a software implementation of the hardware of the console, which allows testing homebrew software without the laborious process of re-flashing a physical cartridge.
+Some emulators also include a **debugger**, allowing tracing and inspection of the program's behaviour.

 ## Installing the toolchain

-In order to start working on WonderSwan homebrew, you will need a toolchain - a set of tools which allow compiling code for the platform of your choice, as well as libraries which provide commonly used functions.

 For the purposes of this guide, we'll be making use of [the Wonderful toolchain](https://wonderful.asie.pl/docs/getting-started/).
 In order to use it, a recent Linux environment is required.